inquisive/expression-match/README.md

-# Match Qbjects with Expressions
+# Match Objects with Expressions
 ### Use expression patterns to compare object values

 **Table of Contents**